What is Buprenorphine?

 Aside from the treatment of chronic pain, buprenorphine is used in MATs or Medication Assisted Treatment – programs that use other drugs to help people treat/manage opiate addiction or reduce/quit their use of heroin or other opiates (pain relievers/morphine).

-In appropriate doses, buprenorphine treatment does the following:
+In proper doses, buprenorphine treatment may accomplish the following:

 - Decrease opioid cravings